-Posted on December 23, 2018, in Autumn, Cat, Children, Christmas, Clothing, Commericialized, Death, Farmer, Festival/Holiday, Folk Lore, Generosity, Hunger, Iceland, Literature, Medieval Age, Monster, Poetry, Poor, Punishment, Size-Changer, Solstice, Tradition, Uncategorized, Weaving & Spinning, Winter, Yule.
+Posted on December 23, 2018, in Autumn, Cat, Children, Christmas, Clothing, Commericialized, Death, Farmer, Festival/Holiday, Folk Lore, Generosity, Hunger, Iceland, Literature, Medieval Age, Monster, Poetry, Poor, Punishment, Size-Changer, Solstice, Tradition, Uncategorized, Weaving & Spinning, Winter, Yule and tagged Cat, Christmas, Iceland, Yule.
 Bookmark the permalink.
-Leave a comment.
+2 Comments.

 Pingback: HISTORY SHARE: LEGEND OF THE JOLAKOTTURINN | Time Travelling With Kids

 Pingback: Leppalúði | Brickthology